I love to go to church in cathedrals.

-I have not posted this summer because my wife and spent several glorious weeks in Europe.
-Our trip covered three Sundays and we attended services in the cathedrals of three different cities–Salzburg, Vienna and Prague.
+On our recent trip to Europe, my wife and I attended services in the cathedrals of three different cities–Salzburg, Vienna, and Prague.
 Worshiping in these cathedrals was one of the highlights of a wonderful trip.

 The Reformation may have initially asserted individuality, but this grew into the individualism which dominates our culture today.
 We understand the self as autonomous, there is no greater authority.
 “My rights, my choice” is the modern mantra.